-Frank’s achievements have been recognized by SuperLawyers, who honored him as a 2017 selectee.
+Frank’s achievements have been recognized by SuperLawyers, who honored him as a 2017 and 2018 selectee.

 - New York Law School; New York, New York; Juris Doctor, 1993